-- 6-4(N)(5)(e) The LC and EPC shall make a decision at the public hearing and shall issue a written decision with findings necessary to the decision within 15 calendar days after the close of the public hearing. - 6-4(N)(5)(f) The City Council shall make a decision about each application at a public hearing and shall adopt findings no later than its next scheduled meeting.
+- 6-4(N)(5)(c) Each finding shall be supported by substantial evidence. - 6-4(N)(5)(d) The ZHE and the LUHO shall make a decision and present findings and recommendations about each application within 15 calendar days after the close of the public hearing. - 6-4(N)(5)(e) The DHO, LC, and EPC shall make a decision at the public hearing and shall issue a written decision with findings necessary to the decision within 15 calendar days after the close of the public hearing.
+180 - 6-4(N)(5)(f) The City Council shall make a decision about each application at a public hearing and shall adopt findings no later than its next scheduled meeting.